isomerpages/mlaw-corp/news/speeches/_posts/2021-09-28-Keynote-Address-by-2M-Edwin-Tong-at-Famly-Conference-2021.md

 {:start="192"}
 192. A family justice system requires the coordinated efforts of: (a) policymakers; (b) the courts; (c) lawyers; and (d) social sector professionals.

-    **a.
-Policymakers** have to be clear about the direction the law should take.
+a.	<b>Policymakers</b> have to be clear about the direction the law should take.
 Parliament must install the legislative framework with the appropriate support system.

-    **b.
-The Family Courts** are unique in that, unlike other courts, they are not there merely as neutral arbiters.
+b.	<b>The Family Courts</b> are unique in that, unlike other courts, they are not there merely as neutral arbiters.
 The judge-led approach which we have adopted requires courts to guide parties towards a non-adversarial path.
 There are many other areas of the law which have adopted a judge-led approach.
 However, nowhere is this more important than in the context of family proceedings.

-    **c.
-Family lawyers** are also unique.
+c.	<b>Family lawyers</b> are also unique.
 They perform several functions, sometimes all at once.
 They must never forget that they are dealing with real people, not commercial entities with a somewhat distant or perhaps more impersonal commercial dispute.
 The solutions they offer must make not only make legal sense but must take into account the overall dynamics of the dispute of the circumstances, and must make sense in emotional and personal terms.

-    **d.
-Social sector professionals** play an increasingly important role in the healing process.
+d.	<b>Social sector professionals</b> play an increasingly important role in the healing process.
 Their intervention through counselling and, sometimes, by just being the listening ear can be the support that makes a difference, that a person might need to begin a new chapter in his or her life.

 **Conclusion**